ipbrennan90/PiMotions/docs/part2.md

 ### The `detector` method
 The first method we're going to write is the `detector` method.

-`detector` is going to have a loop that runs based on the `RUN_DETECTOR` variable. `RUN_DETECTOR` is either `False` or `True` depending on whether the user turns the motion detector on or off in the front end.
+`detector` is going to have a loop that runs based on the `RUN_DETECTOR` variable. `RUN_DETECTOR` is either `True` or `False` depending on whether the user turns the motion detector on or off in the front end.

 When `RUN_DETECTOR` is true, we want to continuously check for motion.
-We want to send motion data value to the front end.
-The data will be the number of pixels changed, and whether motion was detected.
+We want to send motion data to the front end.
+The data will be the number of pixels changed and whether motion was detected.

 To start, let's hardcode some values and see how this works.